ortus-docs/commandbox-docs/packages/boxjson/embedded_server.md

 # Embedded Server

 These properties affect how the embedded server starts.
-Note, a future release of CommandBox will most likely separate these out into another JSON file for organization.
+These settings are now deprecated in favor of the new server.json file.

 ## defaultPort